BSc Business Management (Human Resource Management) with Foundation Year

 Entry: February, June, October

-Tuition fee: £5760 for foundation year (year 0) - £9535 for following years (year 1 - 3)
+Tuition fee: £5760 for foundation year (year 0) - £9535 per year for following years (year 1 - 3)

 Entry requirements: